-This page contains details of available data services that may assist explorers in evaluating the acreage release areas.
+This page contains details of available data services that may assist explorers in evaluating currently open offshore acreage.

 Geoscience Australia has developed the National Offshore Petroleum Information Management System (NOPIMS) as an online data discovery and delivery system for all Australian offshore petroleum wells and seismic surveys acquired in Commonwealth waters.

-To access the full functionality of NOPIMS please visit https://nopims.dmp.wa.gov.au/Nopims/
+To access the full functionality of NOPIMS please use the following link nopims.dmp.wa.gov.au/nopims

 The NOPIMS landing page also provides links to support and help menus.